 Review and save

-The original image is attached to the note with its metadata.
+Choose a destination and save.
+If you choose an existing note, Bower attaches the original image and appends the extracted text to that note.
 For photos taken on your phone, Bower reads the embedded EXIF data — actual capture time, GPS location, and device model — shown in the attachment panel.
 Tap the location to open it in Maps.

 What Bower can read